Ended FSL Manager

 Needs analysis and program design

-- Contribute to situation analysis and participate actively in developing a food security and livelihood strategy for SCI.
+- Contribute to situation analysis and participate actively in developing a food security and livelihood strategy

 - Identify programme supply needs and coordinate with logistics teams to put in place a sensible phased procurement plan.